Updated: September 8, 2020

 West Point Lighthouse Museum

 While the museum itself boasts one of the most extensive collections of lighthouse memorabilia on the island, the real gem is having the opportunity to spend the night!
 The four-star hotel located inside the beautiful 69-foot lighthouse offers 13 rooms, all of which offer breathtaking views of the Northumberland Strait.
 Some rooms also feature walk-out decks, and two rooms are located in an exclusive section of the West Point Lighthouse Museum.
 Spend the night, enjoy the views, and learn all about lighthouses!
+We actually returned here in 2021 and spent the night inside the actual lighthouse.
+We stayed in the Tower Room, which is the actual guestroom that would have been used for visitors over the last 100 years.
+It was a cool experience.
+However, if we return, I think we would opt for the newly-built rooms because they have balconies facing the water.

 Canadian Potato Museum & Antique Farm Machinery Museum

 You know potatoes are an important part of the local culture when they create an entire museum dedicated to them!
 The Canadian Potato Museum & Antique Farm Machinery Museum stands as a unique testament to this incredible food and the farmers who have grown it throughout history.
 First, you’ll be greeted by the world’s largest potato sculpture, and then you’ll have the opportunity to learn about the history and the culture of the potato through an excellent collection of displays.
-Tours are available if reserved in advance, and visitors are invited to try a bite of potato fudge (say what?) or another delicious potato dish at the on-site restaurant.
+Tours are available if reserved in advance, and visitors are invited to try a bite of potato fudge or another delicious potato dish at the on-site restaurant.

 Go Golfing